NFL draft rankings: 2017's top players by position

 2017 NFL draft rankings: Wide receivers

-The 10 receiver prospects in our initial 2017 rankings have combined for 9,809 yards through the air this season.
-Easy math: That’s about 1,000 per man.
-College offensive stats are as inflated as ever, but we’re still talking about some serious talent atop this position.
+College offensive stats are as inflated as ever, but we’re still talking about some serious talent atop the receiver position and deep into the class.

 |Rank